Cutting carbon emissions with smaller families

 Dr Gary Robertshaw

-As the human population exceeds the 7 billion mark, questions have once again been raised about the ability of our planet to support this vast increase.
+Cutting carbon emissions.
+As the human population grows unabated, questions have once again been raised about the ability of our planet to support this vast increase.
 Will there be enough food and water?
 How long will the population carry on growing?
 What will happen to already threatened eco systems and endangered species as they compete with humans for space?
+How can we best go about cutting carbon emissions?

 The report goes on to state that if family planning was provided to all women who wanted it, then the reduction in carbon emissions by virtue of there being less people consuming more resources, would be the equivalent to stopping all deforestation or increasing the global use of wind power by forty fold.